videojs/video.js/docs/faq.md

 techs made available to video.js.
 For example, video.js 5 includes the Flash tech by default which enables the playback of FLV video where the Flash plugin is available.
 For more information on media formats see the [troubleshooting guide][troubleshooting].

+## Q: How can I play RTMP video in video.js?

+Make sure that the Flash tech is available.
+Then, just set the rtmp source with an appropriate type like `rtmp/mp4`.
+The main thing to be aware of is that video.js splits the connection url and stream name with the `&` character.
+So, you'd want to update the url to follow that format.
+For example: `http://example.com/live&foo`.

 ## Q: How can I hide the links to my video/subtitles/audio/tracks?